-Canterbury Tales on a Cockcrow Morning is now out and had a successful launch in the Kent towns of Canterbury and Thanet, with more than 100 people coming along to the events.
-Maggie says, “I have struck oil with my current publishers, Cultured Llama, who are the most hard-working, hands-on, friendly, fair and helpful publishers.”
-That’s great news.
-Congratulations, Maggie.
+Update December 2012: “Canterbury Tales on a Cockcrow Morning is now out and had a successful launch in Canterbury and Thanet, with more than 100 people coming along to the events.
+I would also like to update my comment on publishers who don’t help you promote your work because I have struck oil with my current publishers, Cultured Llama, who are the most hard-working, hands-on, friendly, fair and helpful publishers.”

 ** NEW!!
 You can now subscribe to this blog on your Kindle / Kindle app!